IvanoDaneri/SpringBootJWT/readme.txt

 - verify the credentials passed in the logon POST header
 - retrieves the roles assigned to the user
 - retrieves permissions linked to roles
-- generates and returns a validity token (JWT session token, which contains the encrypted permissions of the user's role) with a fixed expiration time (read from the application properties file)
+- generates and returns back a validity token (JWT session token, which contains the encrypted permissions of the user's role) with a fixed expiration duration (as I said, read from the application properties file)

-The token must be passed in the header of http request for rest calls to the protected rest urls (CompanyController,  EmployeeController), creating and set value of "Authorization" property with token.
+The token must be passed in the header of http request for rest calls to the protected rest urls (CompanyController,  EmployeeController), creating "Authorization" property and set value of property with token.

 2) Authorization phase.
 The Authorization phase is managed by the JWTAuthorizationFilter filter inserted in the filter chain which operates in the following way: